Cameron122HGG/LuxRenatusCK3/README.md

  - All cultures and religions are left untouched but hidden through GUI changes.
     - All holy sites are set to a shared placeholder county.

 Like previous templates, Atlantis eliminates all vanilla provinces and counties.
 To address scripted references to vanilla provinces and counties, Atlantis replaces those references with placeholders except in cases where eliminating references is simpler.
 To address scripted references to vanilla characters, Atlantis replaces those references with a placeholder except in cases where eliminating references is simpler.
 The placeholder province is 1, corresponding to b_atlantis.
-The placeholder county is c_atlantis.
+The placeholder county is c_roma.
 The placeholder character is 1, "Atlas."

 All these deletions and replacements add up to a total conversion that throws no errors through game start.